bluesea0125/BlockChain/BreakUp/Q - A/README.md

    * At Most X Uncles for B, At Least 0
    * B's uncles =/= B's ancesters' uncles
    * 93.75% for U miner, 3.125% for B miner

+    Pros
+   * High Security: Miners Do Not Know If Mining Main or Stale.
+   *
 ### STATEDB:
 # SECURITY ISSUES
 ###